Skip to main content

 Note: Please ensure you set up an account and configure a cluster in Databricks prior to starting these instructions.

-1. In Databricks, select Compute on the left and click on the cluster that will be used to run KDP jobs.
+1. In Databricks, select Compute on the left and click on the cluster that will be used to run Koverse jobs.

 2. In the Cluster Configuration select Advanced Options.